ministryofjustice/hmpps-prisoner-search/hmpps-prisoner-search-indexer/RestoringSnapshots.md

 ```shell
 kubectl scale --replicas=4 deployment hmpps-prisoner-search-indexer
 ```

+Note that the restoring from backup will not include any recent prisoner changes.
+It would then be necessary to either run a full re-index or alternatively run an index refresh to ensure that the newly restrored index contains all the same data as NOMIS.
+See [Index Maintenance](./IndexMaintenance.md) and [Prisoner Differences](./PrisonerDifferences.md).

 ## Snapshot cronjobs
 There are two kubernetes snapshot cronjobs:
 1. The `hmpps-prisoner-search-indexer-opensearch-snapshot` runs early every morning to take a snapshot